 As well as there are 2 sides to a coin, expatriates insurances always present a table of benefits and exclusions.
 Also pays attention to general conditions, which are part of the international insurance.

-Once you’ve defined your needs and you’ve selected the corresponding benefits, take enough time to read the exclusions.
-Exclusions are part of the contract and are as much important as the Table of Benefits.
+Once you’ve defined your needs and you’ve selected the corresponding benefits, take time to read the exclusions.
+Exclusions are part of the contract.
+They are as much important as the Table of Benefits.
 Additional limits or restrictions can also be mentioned in this section.

 Expatriates insurances: prior approval

-Please pay attention to the local regulation
+Expatriates insurances: pay attention to the local regulation

 Please note that subscribing to expatriates insurances does not free you from the local regulations.
 If you are eligible to contribute to the local healthcare system, make sure that you are compliant.
 Otherwise, you may be subject to paying a tax levy.